PureScript

-PureScript is a strongly typed, purely functional programming language that transpiles to JavaScript, C++11, Erlang, and Go.
+PureScript is a strongly typed, purely functional programming language that transpiles to JavaScript and, with alternate backends, to C++11, Erlang, and Go.
 It can be used to develop web applications, server side apps, and also desktop applications with use of Electron or via C++11 and Go compilers with suitable libraries.
 Its syntax is mostly comparable to that of Haskell.
 Also, it introduces row polymorphism and extensible records.
 Also, contrary to Haskell, the PureScript language is defined as having a strict evaluation strategy, although there are non-conforming back-ends which implement a lazy evaluation strategy.
 It is free and open-source software released under a BSD 3-clause license.

 History

 PureScript was initially designed by Phil Freeman in 2013.
 He began work on it because he was unsatisfied by other attempts to transpile Haskell to JavaScript (e.g., using Fay, Haste, or GHCJS).

 Since then it has been adopted by the community and is developed on GitHub.
 Further community-developed core tools include the dedicated build tool Pulp, the documentation directory Pursuit, and the package manager Spago.